 Visa Sanctions Against Multiple Countries Pursuant to Section 243(d) of the Immigration and Nationality Act

-Repatriation of Aliens Subject to Final Orders of Removal
+Repatriation of Noncitizens Subject to Final Orders of Removal

-U.S. Immigration and Customs Enforcement (ICE) works timely to remove illegal aliens from the United States once they are subject to a final order of removal.
+U.S. Immigration and Customs Enforcement (ICE) works timely to remove undocumented noncitizens from the United States once they are subject to a final order of removal.

 Factors that could lead to a country being classified as recalcitrant include hindering ICE’s removal efforts by refusing to allow charter removal flights into the country, and denials or delays in issuing travel documents, such as passports.

 The failure of foreign governments to accept the return of their nationals has resulted in unnecessary detention costs and has required the release of dangerous criminal noncitizens into the general population.
 Uncooperative countries significantly exacerbate the challenges presented to ICE by the U.S. Supreme Court’s decision in Zadvydas v.
 Davis, 533 U.S. 678 (2001).

 - After Zadvydas, with narrow exceptions, noncitizens with final orders of removal, including noncitizens determined to pose a threat to the community or considered a flight risk, may not be detained beyond a presumptively reasonable period of 6 months if there is no “significant likelihood of removal in the reasonably foreseeable future.”

 - Because of delays in travel document issuance or refusals by foreign governments to issue travel documents for the repatriation of their nationals, ICE has been legally required to release thousands of noncitizens, including those with serious criminal convictions.